Gathering evidence: letters, emails & documents

 Documents relating directly to you such as performance reviews, sales records etc are almost always legitimate documents to use in a negotiation.
 Documents you have obtained that relate to you, but are not documents that have been sent to you in the normal manner, are likewise fine to use as long as you haven’t obtained them in an unlawful manner or in breach of your employee obligations.

-If you have conducted a search for emails, letters and documents, but cannot find what you are looking for, you may wish to consider writing to the company (usually the HR Department) and making a formal request for the company to hand over specific documents.
+If you have conducted a search for emails, letters and documents, but cannot find what you are looking for, you may wish to consider writing to the company (usually the HR Department) to making a formal request for the company to hand over specific documents.
 The advantage of this approach is that the request for evidence will be made on a formal basis and you have acted properly in making this request.
 It will, however, put your employer on notice that you intend to do something that may cause them trouble.

 What to ask for